 Where To Buy?

-Together, the recommendations here make up our Nutritional Foundations Kit, which you can check out at our dispensary here.
-This nutrition system is designed to be ubiquitous, generally “prescriptive”, and friendly to all.
-These recommendations not only promote broad-based health optimization, but also support the neurological, hormonal, cellular, and overall systemic needs that allow you to get the most out of your work with psychedelics and your multi-modal personal development, therapy, and mindfulness integrations.
+This nutrition system is designed to be ubiquitous, generally “prescriptive,” and friendly to all.
+These recommendations promote broad-based health optimization and support the neurological, hormonal, cellular, and overall systemic needs that allow you to get the most out of your work with psychedelics and your multi-modal personal development, therapy, and mindfulness integrations.

 Mech Ageing Dev 1978 Nov;8(5):311-28.
 Anomalous vitamin E effects in mitochondrial oxidative metabolism.
 Baumgartner WA, Hill VA, Wright ET.